 Keeping a Good Work-Life Balance

-Nonprofits tend to take a more holistic approach to managing personnel.
+Nonprofits tend to take a more holistic approach to manage personnel.
 Leaders want employees to care for themselves and their families and take appropriate amounts of time away from work.

 Avoiding Office Politics